lizziewilliams09/Molecule-Vibrational-Frequencies/README.md

 * `verlet.dat` (Velocity Verlet output)
 * `euler.dat` (Symplectic Euler output)

-The Python code also produces plots of separation vs time and total energy vs time for immediate visualisation.
+The Python code also produces plots of separation vs time and total energy vs time (and x and y positions of the particles vs time) for immediate visualisation.

 ## Report Analysis